Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Introduction

-Observe the convergence $\A\to 1$ as $n\to\infty$.
-As above we use the $\beta$-analogue of the Cauchy identity~\eqref{intro_eq:cauchy} to deduce the generalization of the Szeg\H{o} Theorem. \begin{corollary}[Central Limit Theorem for the circular-$\beta$ ensemble] Let $f$ be a function on the unit circle, satisfying $\sum_{k\in\Z}\abs{k}\abs{\hat{f}_k}^2<\infty$.
-Assume $\beta \le 2$. \begin{itemize} \item Additive functionals converge to the Gaussian distribution:
+Note that $\A\to 1$ as $n\to\infty$.
+Combining this convergence with the action of the homomorphisms $\rho_\pm$ on the Cauchy identity~\eqref{intro_eq:cauchy} for the Jack polynomials yields the following extension of the classical Szeg\H{o} theorem. \begin{corollary} Let $f$ be a $1/2$-Sobolev regular function on the unit circle and assume $\beta \le 2$. \begin{itemize} \item The Laplace transform of the centered additive functional converges to that of a Gaussian random variable: